ServiceNow Agile Development: Top Benefits & Tools

 Agile development in ServiceNow applies iterative development principles directly within the platform.
 This allows teams to continuously deliver and refine workflows, automations, and applications.
 Unlike traditional dev environments where agile is layered on through third-party tools, ServiceNow offers built-in support for agile planning and execution.
 This support is integrated directly into the broader ecosystem of service delivery and operations.

 With such tight integration, development efforts stay aligned with the needs of IT, HR, customer service, and other business units that benefit from what ServiceNow has to offer.
-The result is reduced friction and sped up delivery.
+The result is reduced friction and sped-up delivery.

 ServiceNow is deeply invested in supporting agile development, with a full suite of tools built to manage everything from sprint planning to program-level coordination.
 These tools—combined with the use of ServiceNow development best practices—make it easier for organizations to adopt agile across technical and business teams.